 Description

-The kiosks are in good condition, situated within the immediate vicinity of the Grade II* listed Old Town Hall.
-One is located to the far right of the front elevation, acting as a focal point terminating the view east along Jury Street, and the other is located under the portico of the Old Town Hall.
+The kiosks are in good condition and are positioned near the Grade II* listed Old Town Hall.
+One kiosk is situated to the far right of the front elevation, serving as a focal point that terminates the view east along Jury Street, while the other is located under the portico of the Old Town Hall.

-REASON FOR DESIGNATION The K6 telephone kiosks in front of the Old Town Hall, Gravesend, are listed at Grade II for the following principal reasons: * Setting: the kiosks have strong group value with the Old Town Hall and numbers 55-59 High Street.
+The K6 telephone kiosks outside the Old Town Hall are listed for their strong group value with the Old Town Hall and the nearby numbers 55-59 High Street.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.